lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-06-22-Why-formalise.md

 The Cambridge hardware verification group had a pragmatic focus.
 Until the Pentium division bug, if I recall correctly, our systems didn't even know about negative numbers.
 Subsequent formalisations of the real numbers, special functions such as the exponential and probability theory were aligned to specific verification tasks.
 My colleagues expressed opinions that seem quite striking now: that it was obvious that all mathematical results could be formalised and that doing so, absent an application, was a waste of time.
-Some indeed expressed disdain for such time wasters, who indulged themselves while ignoring hardware/software verification issues of genuine importance.
+Some expressed outright disdain for such time wasters, who indulged themselves while ignoring hardware/software verification issues of genuine importance.
 I regret to say that I accepted this view and sometimes discouraged students from working on the formalisation of pure mathematics; I even wrote two papers ([this one](https://rdcu.be/bRiRv) and [that one](https://rdcu.be/bRiRA)) about the formalisation of set theory, being careful to include "verification" in the title.
 I came up with the slogan that verification forced us to verify mathematics because today's computer systems (those connected with vehicles for example) are specified in terms of models of the real world which are heavily mathematical.

+In actual fact, I have never verified anything resembling a real computer system or program in my entire career.

 ### Views from the AUTOMATH project